-- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating properly and heating your home’s air.
+- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating properly and heating your home’s air.

 There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause failed blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to failed blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.
 What Does a Furnace Tune-Up Include?

 4. Is your Furnace Receiving Electricity?

-- Pilot and gas pressure adjustment.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to restore these elements to the designed specifications.
+- Pilot and gas pressure regulating.
+As part of your tune-up, corrections may be made to the pilot and gas pressure if needed to return these elements to the designed specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Typically, furnace filters need to be replaced at least every 90 days, which can improve efficiency and prevent operational problems.
+Typically, furnace filters need to be replaced at least every three months, which can boost efficiency and prevent operational problems.

 Shift the thermostat to “on” from “auto” to force the fan to operate.
-If the fan turns on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.
+If the fan comes on, power is working properly, but if it doesn’t, your furnace might not be receiving power.